mideind/BinPackage/README.md

 (**[Beygingarlýsing íslensks nútímamáls](https://bin.arnastofnun.is/)**),
 abbreviated *BÍN*.

-The copyright holder for DIM/BÍN is *The Árni Magnússon Institute* *for Icelandic Studies*.
-The DIM/BÍN data used herein are publicly available for use under the terms of the
+The copyright holder for BÍN is *The Árni Magnússon Institute* *for Icelandic Studies*.
+The BÍN data used herein are publicly available for use under the terms of the
 [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/legalcode),
 as further detailed